 Ampersand Families’ programs and services focus almost exclusively on achieving permanency for older youth (10 years and older) in Minnesota’s child welfare system.
 Our approach to permanency work invites both prospective adoptive families and waiting youth to be deeply engaged in their own process.
 For youth, in particular, being part of decisions made on their behalf is a key component to meaningful permanency work.
 Permanency Specialists are the frontline to achieving permanency for youth and families.
-The rest of the agency supports the work of Permanency Specialists by strategically addressing systemic barriers to permanency for older youth, youth of color and sibling groups.
-An orientation of professionalism and humility that values continuous learning and commitment to give and receive consultation are requirements for successful employment at Ampersand Families.
+As an organization, Ampersand Families strives to strategically addressing systemic inequity and barriers to permanency for older youth, youth of color and sibling groups.

 Permanency Specialists provide the full spectrum of adoption services, including recruitment, training, home study and support of families as well as a broad array of child-specific recruitment, preparation and support services for youth.
+Our family work increasingly includes support to relative and kinship families seeking to provide permanency.
 This is a professional position requiring significant amount of self-direction, irregular hours and travel throughout the state of Minnesota.

 - Provide child-specific recruitment services using strategies that prepare and engage youth to find their voice in permanency decisions being made on their behalf.